silverstripe/silverstripe-framework/docs/en/installation/composer.md

 	php composer.phar help

-## Create a site from the default installer template
+## Create a new site

-Composer can create a new project for you, using the installer as a template.
+Composer can create a new site for you, using the installer as a template.
 To do so, run this:

 	php composer.phar create-project silverstripe/installer ./my/website/folder 3.0.2.1